-- Not specified as to each class of securities to be registered pursuant to General Instruction II.C. of Form F-3.
+Not specified as to each class of securities to be registered pursuant to General Instruction II.C. of Form F-3.

-- An indeterminate aggregate amount of securities is being registered as may from time to time be sold at indeterminate prices.

-The registration fee has been calculated pursuant to Rule 457(o) under the Securities Act on the basis of the maximum aggregate offering price of the securities listed.

-The proposed maximum offering price per share is estimated solely for the purpose of calculating the registration fee for this offering pursuant to Rule 457(c) under the Securities Act of 1933, as amended (the "Securities Act"), using the average of the high and low prices for the Registrant's American depositary shares as quoted on the Nasdaq Global Market on - April 25, 2022.
+(3) (4) (5) (6) For specific as to each class of securities to be registered pursuant to General Instruction ILC. of Form F-3.
+An indeterminate aggregate amount of securities is being registered as may from time to time be sold at indeterminate prices.
+The registration fee has been calculated pursuant to Rule 457(c) under the Securities Act on the basis of the maximum aggregate offering price of the securities listed.
+The proposed maximum offering price per share is estimated solely for the purpose of calculating the registration fee for this offering pursuant to Rule 457(c) under the Securities Act of 1933, as amended (the "Securities Act"), using the average of the high and low prices for the Registrant's American depositary shares as quoted on the Nasdaq Global Market on April 25 2022

+April 25, 2022.
 Ordinary shares may be in the form of American Depositary Shares.
 American Depositary Shares issuable on deposit of the Class A ordinary shares registered hereby have been registered under separate registration statements on Form F-6 (File No. 333-238768).
 Each American Depositary Share represents the right to receive ten Class A ordinary shares.
+(7)